 Coating Chicken With Potato Starch Only

-Potato starch can make a light and crispy coating, but, the fried chicken will become sticky over time even lose flavor.
+Despite Potato starch can make a light and crispy coating, the fried chicken will become sticky and mushy over time and even lose flavor.

-If you want to know how to coat chicken with both powders, read my recipe later.
+If you want to try it, read my recipe later. read my recipe later.

-I used rice flour for deep-frying for the first time is actually from a coincidence situation.
+I used rice flour for deep-frying for the first time is actually a coincidence situation.

 Since I purchased rice flour by mistake, I tried to use it for coating.

-Then, I found it make deep-fried food incredibly crispy.
+Then, I found it makes deep-fried food incredibly crispy.

 Since then, I have been captivated by the rice flour magic!!

-Since the rice flour is made from finely milled rice, you can coat ingredients lightly.
+Since the rice flour is made from finely milled rice, you can coat the ingredients lightly.

-The light coating can reduce absorbing oil, so it can bring crispy and light texture.
+The light coating can reduce absorbing oil, so it can bring a crispy and light texture.

 Another secret is resting chicken for at least 1 hour in a refrigerator after coating them with flour and rice flour.